 Beyond the alive and well statement, there are a couple different paths that the VA and lenders can take, and your unique circumstances will likely determine whether you need a General or a Specific POA.

 Let’s drill down a bit into those different documents to see which might make the most sense for you.

 General Power of Attorney is, well, general in nature.
-It gives your assigned agent the power to handle a bunch broad needs on your behalf, from filing taxes and making banking transactions to signing contracts.
+It gives your assigned agent the power to handle a bunch of broad needs on your behalf, from filing taxes and making banking transactions to signing contracts.